ahems/CloudyDemo/Templates/README.md

 It should take about 35 minutes or so.
 You should see the VM’s for your scaleset appear as Nodes in your Automation Account.

 # Next Steps
-* To Make the Web Servers install your own application, COnsider using Chocolatey: https://docs.microsoft.com/en-us/azure/automation/automation-dsc-cd-chocolatey
+* To Make the Web Servers install your own application, edit the webServer.ps1 file to use Chocolatey: https://docs.microsoft.com/en-us/azure/automation/automation-dsc-cd-chocolatey